 As of March 31, 2001, AXA, its wholly-owned subsidiaries, AXA Financial and Equitable and some subsidiaries of Equitable (other than Alliance Capital and its subsidiaries) were the beneficial owners of 128,475,720 Alliance Capital units or approximately 53% of the issued and outstanding Alliance Capital units and 1,544,356 Alliance Holding units or approximately 2% of the issued and outstanding Alliance Holding units.
-As of March 31, 2001, SCB Partners Inc., a wholly-owned subsidiary of SCB Inc., was the owner of 40.8 million Alliance Capital units or approximately 16% of the issued and outstanding Alliance Capital units.
+As of March 31, 2001, SCB Partners Inc., a wholly-owned subsidiary of SCB Inc., was the owner of 40.8 million Alliance Capital units.